mongodb/mongo-php-driver/README.md

 [pecl-prototype](https://jira.mongodb.org/browse/PHP/component/13249) component
 of the MongoDB PHP driver's JIRA project.

-The purpose of this driver is to provide exceptionally thin glue between MongoDB and PHP, implementing only fundamental and performance-critical components necessary to build a fully-functional MongoDB driver.
+The purpose of this driver is to provide a thin glue between MongoDB and PHP, implementing only fundamental and performance-critical components

 In the long run, we hope that userland packages will be built atop this driver to implement various APIs (e.g. a BC layer for the existing driver, new fluent